mlcommons/medperf/cli/medperf/web_ui/tests/e2e_cc/RECIPE_gcp_safety.md

 **Model owner** — submit the weights from a local path, request association, get and submit an RSA client certificate.

-**Data owner** — get and submit an RSA certificate, then submit the prompt set as a dataset.
-Both the data path and the labels path are `examples/safety_benchmark/demo/raw`: AILuminate ships prompts and hazard labels in one CSV and the prep container splits them.
+**Data owner** — get and submit an RSA certificate, then submit the service connection as a dataset.
+Both the data path and the labels path are the folder the driver wrote `connection.yaml` into: there are no labels, because the service grades.
 Prepare, mark operational, associate.

 **Benchmark owner** — approve both associations.